Budgie-Games/Black-Jack/README.txt

 Unzip the file in a comfortable directory and make a shortcut off "Black Jack.exe"!

 To Update:
-Replace everything but not the file "bjdata.txt".
+Replace everything but not the data files.

 Included in package:
 1: Image Library
 2: Data Library
 3: Black Jack Game
-4: Money reset file
+4: Skin Shop
+5: Reset file

 Important:
 Do not delete or change names of anything if you want the game to work.